Self-Supervised Transformer for Sparse and Irregularly Sampled Multivariate Clinical Time-Series: Conclusion

 \section{Conclusion}

 We proposed a Transformer-based model, STraTS, for prediction tasks on multivariate clinical time-series to address the challenges faced by existing methods in this domain.
 Our approach of using observation triplets as time-series components avoids the problems faced by aggregation and imputation methods for sparse and sporadic multivariate time-series.
-We leave it for future work to develop heuristics to quantify the gains of triplet-based representations over aggregation and interpolation based ones, in terms of accuracy and time-and-space complexity, based on the degree of sparsity and sporadicity in data.
+We used a novel CVE technique which uses parameterized embeddings for continuous values and a multi-head attention to learn contextual representations.
 The self-supervision task of forecasting using unlabeled data enables STraTS to learn more generalized representations, thus outperforming state-of-the-art baselines.
-This motivates us to explore the effectiveness of more self-supervision tasks for clinical time-series data.
-We also proposed an interpretable version of STraTS called I-STraTS for which self-supervision compensates the drop in prediction performance from introducing interpretability.
+In addition, we also showed that STraTS generalizes well even when labeled data is scarce and is also more robust to noise compared to existing methods.
+We also proposed an interpretable version of STraTS, called I-STraTS, for which self-supervision compensates the drop in prediction performance from introducing interpretability.
+This work can motivate other researchers to explore more self-supervision tasks for clinical time-series data.
+Along with exploring more self-supervision tasks, future work should look at adapting STraTS or optimizing its computational efficiency for longer time series where attention matrices can become large and infeasible.